Gnaeus Domitius Tullus

 Gnaeus Domitius Tullus was a Roman senator and military commander active in the first century AD.
 His full name is Gnaeus Domitius Curvius Tullus.
 He was twice suffect consul: the first time between 76 and 79; the second time for the nundinium of 13 to 31 January 98 as the colleague of Trajan.

+Early life

-Tullus was the son of Sextus Curvius Tullus of Gallia Narbonensis, and a woman whose name likely was Titia Marcella.
+Tullus was the son of Sextus Curvius Tullus of Gallia Narbonensis, and a woman whose name was likely Titia Marcella.
+The historian has proposed that Tullus and his brother Lucanus were adopted by a relative named Marcus Epidius Titius Marcellus.

 Pliny the Younger explains that their father had been prosecuted by the orator Gnaeus Domitius Afer and was successful in stripping the elder Tullus of his citizenship and wealth; however, Afer then made both Tullus and his brother Gnaeus Domitius Lucanus his testamentary heirs, leaving them his fortune on the condition they took his family name as theirs.